 Modere also claims that Trim “supports a reduction in fat cells and improves muscle tone.”

-The fat cell reduction claim is a blatant lie, since fat cells can’t be ‘reduced’ in number without liposuction or another cosmetic procedure.
+The fat cell reduction claim is not a thing, since fat cells can’t be ‘reduced’ in number without liposuction or another cosmetic procedure.
 Our fat cells can increase in quantity, but they’re with us for life.
 Physiology.
 Isn’t it wonderful?

-The muscle tone claim is also bullshit.
+The muscle tone claim is also physiologically impossible.
 How in the world can a supplement affect muscle tone?
-It’s physiologically impossible, which is why bodybuilders spend so much time at the gym…instead of taking Trim.
+This is why bodybuilders spend so much time at the gym…instead of taking Trim.

 I have to roll my eyes when I think of saying once again that thermogenic supplements DO NOT WORK, but here we are.
 Pretty much every single diet program has their own version of ‘Burn,’ and my response to all of them is the same: if thermogenic supplements worked at all, nobody would be overweight.
 We’d all just pop a supplement and boom!
 Weight loss.

-But, let’s take a look at Burn anyhow.
+But, let’s take a look at Modere Burn anyhow.

 Burn’s main ingredients are a type of seaweed called fucoxanthin, and a spice called berberine, also known as barberry.
 Burn also contains chromium, which has been touted as a ‘craving buster’ and blood sugar reducer for years, and caffeine, for energy.

 Also, as is the issue with a lot of these sorts of supplements, we have no idea how much fucoxanthin is actually in Burn.
-Modere claims that Burn has ‘3x the amount of fucoxanthin than leading brands,’ but what is that number, even?
-We don’t know.
-Is it even close to 8mg?
-We can only guess.
+Modere claims that Burn has ‘3x the amount of fucoxanthin than leading brands,’ but what is that number?
+Modere doesn’t tell us.

 Berberine as a supplement has been known to increase insulin sensitivity.
 But most of the studies on this ingredient have been done on diabetic rats and in lab dishes, not in people.
 And there is nothing out there that suggests that Berberine affects cravings.